Croatia’s Victory and Homeland Thanksgiving Day (Dan pobjede i domovinske zahvalnosti)

-On this day, citizens commemorate the military action called “Oluja” (Operation Storm) from the Croatian War of Independence).
+On this day, Croatian residents commemorate the military action called Oluja (Operation Storm) from the Domovinski rat (Croatian War of Independence).
 Oluja was the last major battle of the war in 1995.

-Dan hrvatskih branitelja celebrates current military service members and veterans of the Croatia Armed Forces called Oružane snage Republike Hrvatske (OSRH).
+Dan hrvatskih branitelja celebrates current military service members, and veterans of the Croatia Armed Forces called Oružane snage Republike Hrvatske (OSRH).

-Oluja and Bljesak were the main military actions which led to the end of Domovinski rat.
+Oluja and Bljesak were the main military actions that led to the end of the Domovinski rat.

 The main celebration of the Dan pobjede i domovinske zahvalnosti i Dan hrvatskih branitelja is held in the city of Knin.
-Every year, Croatian politicians and citizens gather to lay wreaths in honor of the Croatian defenders who died in the war.
+Every year, Croatian politicians and residents gather to lay wreaths to honor the Croatian defenders who died in the war.

-The holiday is also celebrated in other Croatian cities such as Vukovar, Osijek, Petrinja, Rijeka and Pula.
-These celebrations are also marked with lighting candles, laying wreaths, organizing parades, concerts and fireworks.
+The holiday is also celebrated in other Croatian cities such as Vukovar, Osijek, Petrinja, Rijeka, and Pula.
+These celebrations are also marked by lighting candles, laying wreaths, and organizing parades, concerts, and fireworks.

 To learn about other Croatian holidays, click here.